Why Certain Places Drain Your Energy

 You leave another place and notice your clarity returning, as if something inside you loosened.
 Nothing “big” happened, yet your state changed.

-This is not about being dramatic or overthinking.
-It is about noticing how your inner world responds to the spaces you move through.
+This isn’t about being dramatic or overthinking.
+It’s about noticing how your inner world responds to the spaces you move through.
+Your energy is always picking up on something.
+The room is never neutral to your system, even when you wish it were.

 Your Energy Responds to the Atmosphere Around You